elizabethmuraya/Moringa-capstone-project-HTML-AND-CSS/README.md

 # Moringa-capstone-project-HTML-AND-CSS
-This projects entails work that i have been learning during the past  3  weeks that it has  a personal wensite portifolio
+This projects entails work that i have been learning during the past  3  weeks that it has  a personal website portifolio

 # Professional Portfolio Website